 The ratio of the inertial force to the viscous force in a fluid is defined as dimensionless number called Reynold number, which defines the flow type to be laminar, transient, or turbulent.
 The friction force between the stretching surface and the adjacent fluid particles called skin-friction, which creates a drag force depending on the value of Reynold number.
 When it takes different values depending on the value of the Reynold number, it is called the local skin-friction, while considering the effect of the wall profile, it is called modified-skin friction.

-Table 2 introduces the influences of the wall thickness, and the elasticity parameters on the modified skin friction.
+Table 3 introduces the influences of the wall thickness, the elasticity, and the magnetic parameters on the modified skin friction.
 The first part in Tab.
-2 shows that the modified skin friction increases with increasing the velocity power index.
+3 shows that the modified skin friction increases with increasing the velocity power index.